About

 I moved into engineering leadership at Senior Market Advisors, co-leading a small engineering team and designing the core platform.
 Today I serve as VP of Engineering at a Nashville tech company, where I’m responsible for the full technical stack — DevOps, infrastructure, feature development, and product discovery.

-Over the past two years, I’ve also rebuilt my personal development workflow around AI-augmented practices.
-This has allowed me to build and maintain the entire Silo ecosystem on my own time — a full-stack web application, an iOS app, and a macOS desktop app — as a solo developer.
+Over the past two years, my day job and my own products have converged into a single practice: AI-augmented building.
+The same workflow that drives feature delivery at the company where I lead engineering also enables me to build and operate the entire Tractor & Silo ecosystem on my own time as a solo developer — a full-stack web application, an iOS app, and a macOS desktop app.

 Technical Stack